 The medicine can cause unusual growth of gum tissue and can make your gums bleed.
 Practice good oral hygiene, and be careful when brushing and flossing your teeth.
 See your dentist regularly.

 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.

 This medicine may increase your risk for certain types of skin cancer, especially if you have psoriasis.
 To decrease your risk, were protective clothing, including hats, and use sunscreen with a high protection factor when exposed to the sun.
 Avoid using tanning beds.

-What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your doctor or health care professional as soon as possible:

 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-Where should I keep my medicine?This drug is given in a hospital or clinic and will not be stored at home.
+This drug is given in a hospital or clinic and will not be stored at home.

-Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+never share your medicines with others, and use this medication only for the indication prescribed.